OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/DynamicProgramming.rst

 The other thing to realize is this: Of course it matters whether we multiply :math:`A \times B` or :math:`B \times A`.
-But let's assume that we already have determined the order that they go in (that it should be :math:`A \times B`
+But let's assume that we already have determined the order that they go in (that it should be :math:`A \times B`).
+And for all of our multiplications, we assume that the rows and columns match up appropriately so that the multiplications are possible.
-But we still have choices to make if there are many matrices to multiply together
+Given all that, we still have choices to make if there are many matrices to multiply together.
 The thing that we need to consider is this:
 If we want to multiply three matrices, and we know the order, we still have a choice of how to group them.
+Say they are named :math:`A`, :math:`B`, and and :math:`C`, and that the order of multiplications will be :math:`A \times B \times C`.
-In other words, we can multiply three matrices as either :math:`A(BC)` or :math:`(AB)C`, and the answer will be the same in the end.
+But we can accomplish this either by doing
+:math:`A \times (B \times C)` or by doing :math:`(A \times B) \times C`, and the answer will be the same in the end.
 However, as we see below, it can matter a lot which way we do this in terms of the cost of getting that answer.